 Isolateral

-"Isolateral" is a technique to train one side of your body at a time.
+"Isolateral training is a technique for training one side of your body at a time.
 These exercises help you train both sides of your body equally and avoid developing a "stronger" and a "weaker" side.

 Example: Lunges or single-arm overhead presses are two types of isolateral exercises.